Colin Vaughan: Urban activism and politics

 In the late 1960s, he helped lead the Stop Spadina movement, a citizens' group opposed to inner city expressways in Toronto.

 In the 1972 civic election, he was elected to Toronto City Council and in 1974 he was elected to Metro Council.
 Vaughan was one of several new aldermen elected in 1972 who created a pro-reform, pro-neighbourhood majority on city council under the new reform mayor David Crombie.

 Journalism career

-After five years on city council, Vaughan left in 1977 to begin a new career as a journalist with Citytv's new local daily news show, CityPulse.
+After five years on city council, Vaughan left in 1977 to begin a new career as a journalist with Citytv's new local daily news show, CityPulse, covering municipal, provincial, and federal politics.
 In later decades, he also wrote on municipal politics for The Globe and Mail, the Toronto Star and Toronto Life magazine.